std-uritemplate/std-uritemplate/Readme.md

 - fast enough to be competitive
 - readable and maintainable across languages

+### Publishing

+Publishing should be fully automated and it will be performed anytime the repository is tagged on the `main` branch by a corresponding GH Action.
+Please contact the repository owners to setup the required Secrets.

 ### Go

 In Go is not possible to deserialize JSON into a Map preserving the order of the elements ([reference](https://github.com/uri-templates/uritemplate-test/pull/58#issuecomment-1640029982)).